At least one password you’ve used over the course of your life has been compromised.

 Is it time to look at your current password policy?
 Loffler can help.
 We have templates that will help you work through good, better and best password policies, and we can help you construct a new policy that will fit your organization’s needs.

-Kaela Seay is an IT Service Coordinator at Loffler Companies.
-She is in her senior year at American Public University, pursuing a degree in Cybersecurity.
+Kaela Seay is a Cybersecurity Analyst at Loffler Companies.
 Her duties at Loffler include creating internal and external documentation, implementing cybersecurity campaigns and training, running audits to ensure security and drafting policy templates.
 Outside of work, Kaela enjoys spending time with family and friends, traveling and reading.